diffbot/docs/docs/kg-index.md

 **How it Works —** [Search](kg-search-quickstart.md) for any entity, or [Enhance]() your existing dataset of companies and people with facts from the Knowledge Graph.
 Both are available as REST API endpoints, though access via the [Dashboard]() interface may be preferred for less technical users.

 **Highlights —** A unique benefit of the Diffbot Knowledge Graph is its ability to support a staggering array of search queries.
-Here are some examples (Diffbot account required to view):
+Here are some examples (login required to view, [get a trial token here](https://app.diffbot.com/get-started)):

 - [Companies in San Francisco with a Female CEO and <500 Employees]()
 - [All Whole Foods Retail Store Locations]()